Bell–Boeing V-22 Osprey: U.S. Air Force

 In December 2013, three CV-22s came under small arms fire while trying to evacuate American civilians in Bor, South Sudan, during the 2013 South Sudanese political crisis; the aircraft flew 500 mi to Entebbe, Uganda, after the mission was aborted.
 South Sudanese officials stated that the attackers were rebels.
 The CV-22s had flown to Bor over three countries across 790 nmi.
 The formation was hit 119 times, wounding four crew and causing flight control failures and hydraulic and fuel leaks on all three aircraft.
 Fuel leaks resulted in multiple air-to-air refuelings en route.
 After the incident, AFSOC developed optional armor floor panels.

 The USAF found that "CV-22 wake modeling is inadequate for a trailing aircraft to make accurate estimations of safe separation [distance] from the preceding aircraft."
 In 2015, the USAF sought to configure the CV-22 to perform combat search and rescue in addition to its long-range special operations transport mission.
 It would complement the HH-60G Pave Hawk and planned HH-60W rescue helicopters, being employed in scenarios where high speed is better suited to search and rescue than more nimble but slower helicopters.
 In 2019, a plan was formulated for the USAF V-22 to use the AN/APQ-187 Silent Knight terrain avoidance radar, which was tested on the CV-22 at Eglin Air Force base by 2020.
 This radar is used on many Air Force aircraft, such as C-130 Hercules transport aircraft and MH-47 Chinook helicopters.

 On 29 November 2023, a CV-22B assigned to the US Air Force's 353rd Special Operations Wing crashed into the East China Sea off Yakushima Island, Japan, killing all eight airmen aboard.
 The Osprey, based at Yokota Air Base, was flying from Marine Corps Air Station Iwakuni to Kadena Air Base on Okinawa Island in clear weather and light winds.
 An Air Force investigation into the cause of the crash is ongoing.
 A preliminary investigation has revealed a "potential materiel failure" could have caused the accident.
 On 6 December 2023, the U.S. Navy (NAVAIR) and the Air Force (AFSOC) grounded their V-22 fleets.
 Japan (Maritime Self Defense Force) also has grounded their fleet.
 In early March the US and Japan resumed flights of the V-22 with revised maintenance and pilot training focuses but no changes to the aircraft.
 The V-22 was returned to flight with no changes; the part that failed was identified and how it failed determined, although the accident was still under scrutiny.
 A near crash in December 2024 led to another operation pause, over concerns about metal fatigue.

+In January 2026, the V-22 was used in combat during the US intervention in Venezuela.